shabnajL/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ![final exam confirmation](../../images/0/enroll4.png)

-If you fail, you must wait for one week for trying the exam again.
+If you fail, you must wait for one week to try the exam again.

 If you passed the exam, and you are not going to complete more exercises, you can go back to the "my submissions" tab and ask for the credits: